A Korn-type inequality in SBD for functions with small jump sets: Introduction

+We also refer to Section \ref{rig-sec: sub, bd} for the relevant definitions.
 Let us first mention that we establish the result only in two dimensions as we employ a modification technique for special functions of bounded deformation (see \cite{Friedrich:15-1}) which was only derived in a planar setting due to technical difficulties concerning the topological structure of crack geometries in higher dimensions.

-Note that we can control the length of the boundary ${\cal H}^1(\partial^* E)$ of the exceptional set $E$ which is associated to the parts of $\Omega$ being detached from the bulk part of $\Omega$ by $J_u$.
-Consequently, the result is adapted for the usage of compactness theorems for SBV and SBD functions (see \cite{Ambrosio-Fusco-Pallara:2000, Bellettini-Coscia-DalMaso:98, DalMaso:13}).
+Note that we can control the length of the boundary ${\cal H}^1(\partial^* F)$ of the exceptional set $F$ which is associated to the parts of $\Omega$ being detached from the bulk part of $\Omega$ by $J_u$.
+Consequently, the result is adapted for the usage of compactness theorems for $SBV$ and $SBD$ functions (see \cite{Ambrosio-Fusco-Pallara:2000, Bellettini-Coscia-DalMaso:98, DalMaso:13}).

 Although the main goal of the work at hand is the derivation of the estimate for the derivative in \eqref{eq: main estmain}(ii), we also provide a generalization for the integrability exponent $q$.
-In \cite{Friedrich:15-1} the exponent was restricted to $q=2$ due to the application of a BD Korn-Poincar\'e inequality and in \cite{Chambolle-Conti-Francfort:2014} the arguments were based on slicing techniques similar to those used in the proof of Sobolev embeddings and led to an exponent $q= \frac{2d}{d-1}$.
+In \cite{Friedrich:15-1}, the exponent was restricted to $q=2$ due to the application of a $BD$ Korn-Poincar\'e inequality and in \cite{Chambolle-Conti-Francfort:2014} the arguments were based on slicing techniques similar to those used in the proof of Sobolev embeddings and led to an exponent $q= \frac{2d}{d-1}$.
 In the present context we obtain the estimate for $q < \infty = 2^*$ as in the usual Sobolev setting.

 To our knowledge the first inequality of this kind, i.e., also involving an estimate on $\nabla u$, has been presented in \cite{here}, which is the preprint version of the present paper.
 Subsequently, the result has been extended to the critical exponent $p=2$ in \cite{Conti-Iurlano:15.2}.
 However, as the proof techniques are quite different, we believe that also the present article may be interesting for the community.